tbv001/MusicPlayer/README.md

 # Music Player

-A [BepInEx](https://github.com/BepInEx/BepInEx) 5 plugin for **Zumbi Blocks 2** that allows players to add custom music for various game states (Menu, Active Waves, and Boss Fights).
+**Music Player** is a mod for **Zumbi Blocks 2** that allows players to add custom music for various game states (Menu, Active Waves, and Boss Fights).

 ## Features

-- Play your own `.mp3` music files during various states in the game.
+- Play your own `.mp3` music files during gameplay.
-- Music volume is configurable directly from the BepInEx configuration file.
+- Adjust the music volume through the BepInEx configuration file.

 ## Installation